-Traders who use technical analysis are proud of applying scientific methods of observation and borrowing mathematical concepts from science… but then they fall prey to a superstition from the Middle Age that has never been proven.
+Traders who use technical analysis are proud of applying scientific methods of observation and borrowing mathematical concepts from science… but then they fall prey to a superstition from the Middle Ages that has never been proven.
 This is one of the great mysteries of the trading world.

 Italian mathematician Leonardo Pisano Bigollo, who lived between 1170 and 1250 in Italy and was nicknamed "Fibonacci" ("Son of Bonacci"), rediscovered a number sequence that had been known in India for centuries before him.
-The Fibonacci sequence is only one of many, many arithmetic sequences but does have some intriguing properties.
+The Fibonacci sequence is only one of many, many arithmetic sequences, but it does have some intriguing properties.
 For one thing, the Fibonacci sequence has a relationship to various phenomena in nature, like the spiral of the nautilus shell, sunflower petals, and so on.
 Other interesting properties include that it applies equally to negative numbers as to positive ones.
 Also, every third number is a multiple of 2, every fourth number is a multiple of 3, every fifth number is a multiple of 4, and so on.

 The Fibonacci sequence is 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, etc. Each number is the sum of the two preceding numbers.
 The magic of the Fibonacci sequence is that each number is approximately 1.618 times greater than the preceding number.
-This ratio forms the basis of the Golden Rectangle used by the ancient Greeks in their buildings and in painters throughout history to size canvases for the most pleasing shape to the human eye.
+This ratio forms the basis of the Golden Rectangle used by the ancient Greeks in their buildings and by painters throughout history to size canvases for the most pleasing shape to the human eye.
 If you divide any number by the one preceding it, you get 61.8.
-Sometimes the numbers after the decimal points are not exactly 61.8 − 8 / 13 = 0.6153 and 55 / 89 is 0.6179, for example.
+Sometimes, the numbers after the decimal points are not exactly 61.8 − 8 / 13 = 0.6153 and 55 / 89 is 0.6179, for example.
 The higher you go in the sequence, the closer the number gets to 1.618 or 61.8.
 Another ratio that is consistent across the entire sequence is the 38.2% ratio, obtained by dividing any number by the number that is three places further on.

-There is no reason why securities prices should move in accordance with the Fibonacci sequence any more than they should follow a geometric or triangular sequence, or another magical number, pi.
+There is no reason why securities prices should move in accordance with the Fibonacci sequence any more than they should follow a geometric or triangular sequence or another magical number, pi.
 All number sequences are “natural law” — and none more so than pi.
 And yet otherwise rational and scientifically-minded people accept that securities prices, including Forex, do often move according to the Fibonacci sequence.
 The only sensible explanation is that:

-- A sufficient number of instances have been observed in which prices seem to be following the sequence
+- A sufficient number of instances have been observed in which prices seem to be following the sequence.

-- A sufficient number of traders believe or suspect the Fibonacci sequence will work that they apply and therefore it does work — a self-fulfilling prophecy.
+- A sufficient number of traders believe or suspect the Fibonacci sequence will work that they apply, and therefore, it does work — a self-fulfilling prophecy.